ipa-lab/benchmark-privesc-linux/README.md

 Feel free to run tests now...

-## How to start the Benchmark Suite
+## How to start the Benchmark Suite using VMs

 For easy use, we provide the `create_and_start_vms.sh` script which: